Boragh

-Boragh or Boraq (نفربر براق) is an Iranian-made armoured personnel carrier.
-Boragh is believed to be a reverse engineered and upgraded model of the Chinese Type 86 (BMP-1).
+The Boragh or Boraq (نفربر براق) is an Iranian-made armoured personnel carrier.
+The Boragh is believed to be a reverse engineered and upgraded model of the Chinese Type 86 (BMP-1).
 The upgrades include a reduction in weight, a higher road speed, and stronger armor.
-The vehicle is fully amphibious and is fitted with an NBC protection system and infra-red night vision equipment.
+The vehicle is fully amphibious and is fitted with an NBC protection system and infrared night vision equipment.

+History

+The APC was first developed in 1997.
+Iran's plans for a three-per-month production rate for the Boragh was achieved in 2000.

 It was reported in May 2002 that three additional variants are produced by the Vehicle and Equipment Group (VEIG) of the Iranian Defence Industries Organisation (DIO).
 These are a 120 mm mortar carrier, an ammunition resupply vehicle, and an armoured personnel carrier (APC) fitted with improved armaments.

-Description
+Design

 Boragh is a tracked APC.
 Rubber elements on the track are added to prevent damage on paved surfaces.
 It has a crew of three (driver, commander and gunner).

 It can transport up to 8 infantry soldiers.
 Boragh's main armament consists of the DShK 1938/46 12.7 mm heavy machine gun on a rotatable mount.
 Some vehicles have the machine gun mount protected all around by an armoured shield.

 The vehicle is equipped with an NBC protection system and is capable of laying down a defensive smoke screen by injecting diesel fuel into the exhaust outlet.

 The vehicle is named after the Buraq, a winged steed from Islamic mythology.